Sabal1234/Custom-hook-Calculator/README.md

-# React Todo List App
+# React Custom Hook Calculator
-This is a basic Todo List application built with React.
-It allows users to:
+This is a basic Custom Hook  calculator application built with React.
+It allows to:
-- Add new tasks
-- Mark tasks as completed
-- Delete tasks
-## Features
-- Add and remove tasks
-- Mark tasks as completed, the completed task color changed.
+- Increment value by 1
+- Decrement Value by 1
+- Reset Value to 0

 ![Output](/src/assets/Output/Output.png)